-(d) Paraguay Option Agreement
+(d) Tierra Dorada Project, Paraguay

-During the year ended December 31, 2018, the Company entered into an option agreement (the "Option Agreement") for rights to explore 100% of a proposed property (the "Property") in Paraguay.
+The Company entered into an option agreement to acquire a 100% interest in the Tierra Dorada gold project in Paraguay (the "Property").
 The terms of the option agreement include staged payments over six years totaling US\$2,000,000 and an additional payment of US\$2,000,000 thirty (30) working days following the date of commencement of commercial production on the Property, for a 100% interest in the Property.
-Under the Option Agreement, the Company filed its own mining permit application in respect of the Property with applicable governmental regulatory authorities.
-(See also Note 17).